 What is the average discount for a ground floor apartment in Paris?

-The discount for a ground floor compared to a mid-floor apartment in the same building ranges from 10 to 25% depending on the neighborhood, orientation, and nuisances.
+The discount for a ground floor compared to a mid-floor apartment in the same building ranges from 10 to 25% depending on the neighbourhood, orientation, and nuisances.
 A quiet courtyard-facing ground floor with a private garden sees a 10-15% discount.
 A street-facing ground floor without visual protection can drop 20-25%.
 This discount makes it an opportunity for buyers who can evaluate the real drawbacks.

 Is a ground floor apartment with a garden in Paris a good investment?